 C.

-This offense may include, but is not limited to, threats made verbally or nonverbally, by act, through social media, or by text, or threats with a weapon (4H) or other dangerous object (4K), or trying to use a weapon (4H) or other dangerous object (4K) and no one gets hurt.
+This offense includes, but is not limited to, threats made verbally or nonverbally by act, through social media, or by text, or threats/threatening behavior with a weapon (4H) or other dangerous object (4K), or the attempted use of a weapon (4H) or other dangerous object (4K) without injury.

 D.

-This section includes the use of a weapon (4H) or other dangerous object (4K) that results in more serious bodily harm, however, this offense does not include injury that happens from a fight.
+This section includes the use of a weapon (4H) or other dangerous object (4K) that results in more serious injury, however, this section does not include injury that is a result of fighting if the students are mutual combatants.

 E.